Join us on the journey to enable millions of businesses to personalize and orchestrate better customer experiences!

 At ActiveCampaign, we’re building the next evolution of automation to enable businesses to personalize the customer experience and win in the experience economy.
 We’re inviting developers to help us change the way businesses create amazing, one-to-one personalized experiences to deepen meaningful relationships with their customers.

-Request a developer sandbox account if you haven’t already.
+If you haven't already, request a developer sandbox account.
 Your developer sandbox account is a scaled-down ActiveCampaign production account where you will be able to test your apps before releasing them to customers.

 App Studio is a self-serve portal for developers and SaaS companies interested in building apps on our platform.
 Through App Studio, you’ll be able to independently write and test code, submit code for review, and release an approved app directly into the ecosystem.